 How the Regional Center System Works

-The San Diego Regional Center is committed to providing the highest quality services to our community.
-Those services include:
+We are committed to providing the highest quality services to our community.

 Purchase of Service (POS)

 The Lanterman Act (the law which defines services) outlines what the Regional Center and the Planning Team should do to address the needs of persons with developmental disabilities.
 For children under age 3, the California Early Intervention Services Act defines services.